-Tardiness: Logging on more than 5 minutes late to class will result in a tardy for that class period.
+Tardiness: Entering class (whether physically or online) more than 5 minutes late to class will result in a tardy for that class period.
 Three tardy marks is equivalent to one absence.
 Arriving more than 15 minutes late will result in an absence unless there is documentation provided.